Aristotle spoke of the pleasures inherent in the cathartic release of tension.

 It is pretty hard to be unhappy while feeling thankful.
 Appreciate what you have and you will be better able to express a sense of joy (Emmons & Crumpler, 2000; Emmons & McCullough, 2003; Emmons & Stern, 2013).

 Many people will not allow themselves to be happy until they reach some sort of milestone (e.g., weight loss, job promotion, etc.).
 The moment for joy is NOW, and savoring pleasant experiences – big or small – has been associated with higher levels of subjective wellbeing (Smith & Bryant, 2017).
-Read more about the pursuit of happiness and the benefits of positive emotions.
+Read more about the benefits of positive emotions.

 If you are having trouble expressing your feelings, perhaps you are in a rut.
-Getting out of your comfort zone often leads to greater emotional expression and wellbeing.
+Getting out of your comfort zone often leads to greater emotional expression and wellbeing (Heller et al., 2020).

 Emotional expression equals risk; it means you are putting yourself in the position of potential rejection.
 But meaningful conversations and relationships require such risk.
-So, take a chance and you will be rewarded.
+So, take a chance and you will be rewarded (Brown, 2015).

 Optimism is the faith that leads to achievement.
 Nothing can be done without hope and confidence.

-By focusing on the positive, you will find it easier to express yourself in a range of situations while enjoying the many wonders of life.
+By focusing on the positive, you will find it easier to express yourself in a range of situations while enjoying the many wonders of life (Seligman, 2006).

 In search of my mother’s garden, I found my own.

 Gardening is like art; there are endless lovely plants and flowers from which to express your creativity.
-And besides, who knows what you might find within yourself.
+And besides, who knows what you might find within yourself (Lumber et al., 2017)?

-Whether in the form of meditation, yoga, or breathing exercises, mindfulness has been found to promote optimism, happiness, positive emotional states, and self-acceptance (Amutio, Martínez-Taboada, Hermosilla, & Delgado, 2015).
+Whether in the form of meditation, yoga, or breathing exercises, mindfulness has been found to promote optimism, happiness, positive emotional states, and self-acceptance (Amutio et al., 2015).
 Each of these outcomes aids in the promotion of emotional expression.